|Play old-school now!|

-The game is designed around the Captive adventure system and has cracking credentials, uniting an excellent license with a proven code.
-Captive players will immediate feel in control of Knightmare.
-The system that drives the game essentially uses the same icon and keyboard commands as Captive, of course with improvements and tweaks where necessary.
-The four men team can be driven either by clicking on directional icons or keyboard combinations.
-Clicking on anything with the left mouse button on an item it either gets or activates it, while the right is employed to initiate party actions.
-It is a simple system to learn, but offers enough flexibility to fill four huge dungeons with tests of precise control.
-Of course the four members of the team all have different skills and specialties.
-All have an empty backpack in which to carry the kit they find and two hand 'slots' for those all important items (say, weapons).
-Roaming around without a compass gets confusing.
-It is not difficult, especially if you map from the word go, but sudden action or changes of focus can leave you disorientated, which is something common for all these Dungeon Master-style RPG games.
-Every square of corridor must be checked on all sides at all times, each character must be watched to ensure that they are ready for unexpected combat.
+The game is designed around the Captive system and has cracking credentials, uniting an excellent license with a proven code.
+Captive players will immediate feel at home with Knightmare.
+The system that drives the game essentially uses the same icon and keyboard commands as Captive of course with some improvements and tweaks where necessary.
+The four men team can be controlled either by clicking on directional icons or keyboard combinations.
+Pressing the left mouse button on an item it either gets or activates it, while the right button is employed to initiate party actions.
+It is a simple system to learn and offers enough flexibility to fill four huge dungeons with tests of precise control.
+The four members of the team have different skills, specialties and weaknesses.
+They all carry an empty backpack with which they can carry a kit found and two hand 'slots' for any all important item (say, weapons).
+Roaming around without a compass may get confusing.
+It's not difficult, especially if you map things from the very start, but some sudden actions or changes in your focus can leave you disorientated, which is something common in all almost all Dungeon Master-style games.
+Every single square of a corridor must be checked at all times and each character must be watched to ensure that they are ready for unexpected combat.
 All the puzzles and riddles that inform your quest must be analyzed and solved.
 One of the innovative aspects of this game is its novel means of transport!
 The player whizzes around on a mining cart at the beginning and then may even row a small boat in shark infested waters!
 Knightmare plays fast and hard and as dungeon romps go, only few can match it for the continuous ferocity of its assault in your team members' lives.
 Each encounter is tailored to suit your team's status so the game runs in a state of perpetual high tension.
 It is huge, it looks marvelous and it's extremely difficult, although there's a sort of wizardry to help you out a fair bit.